cs3216/cs3216.github.io/assignments/mobile/index.md

 <https://developers.google.com/analytics/devguides/collection/analyticsjs/>.

 ## Phase 4: Coolness Factor

+> It's very easy to be different, but very difficult to be better.
+>
+> – Jonathan Ive

 **This section is purely optional.
 Completing milestone(s) described in this section may contribute to the 30% coolness factor.**